ashtonjamesd/semantic-interpretation/written/4_1_albus/3_abstract_syntax_tree.md

 As you can see, the brackets show us the actual precedence of the expressions, with the multiplicative expressions being grouped separately.

 Now we want our parser to recognise logical expressions involving `and` and `or` tokens.
 These are slightly simpler to implement as they involve checking the one token type.
 In boolean logic, logical `and` takes precedence over logical `or`, meaning that the method parsing `or` expressions will call the method parsing `and` expressions to enforce this precedence.

-Here is the implementation for the logical `and` parsing.
+Here is the implementation for the parsing logical `and` expressions.

 ```
 private Expression ParseLogicalAnd() {